Lasik FAQS

 You will be lying back in a comfortable chair, staring up into a fixation light.
 During the procedure, a speculum, or lid separator, is used to hold the eyelids open and to prevent blinking.
 The laser also tracks the pupil and iris landmarks during the procedure.
 The surgeon has complete control of the laser at all times and, if the need should arise, can stop the procedure until the patient can focus on the fixation light.

+10. Will I need glasses after the surgery?
 With any medical procedure, there is not a guarantee of perfect vision.
 Almost everyone experiences improved vision, however, and most see well enough to pass a drivers' test without corrective lenses.
 It is important to know that LASIK does not eliminate the need for reading glasses.
 Beginning at around the age of 40, a condition called presbyopia usually appears, requiring reading glasses or bifocal correction.
 The laser cannot correct presbyopia at this time; however, there are some promising treatment options on the horizon.

 11. How long will I need to take off work?